 Short-term out-of-school suspension (one-three days for elementary students/one-five days for secondary students) with restorative circle or conference upon return

-Referral to law enforcement if required
+Referral to law enforcement if required by local policy

 Level 4 Responses: Some Level 4 behaviors require a report to the superintendent or superintendent’s designee as outlined in the Code of Virginia § 22.1-279.3:1.
 Local school board policy may require additional reporting.
 A referral to the superintendent or superintendent’s designee does not automatically result in a long-term suspension, change of placement or expulsion.
 After a review of the incident in context, the superintendent or designee may return students to the comprehensive setting with additional supports and/or responses to be implemented.

-B
+Behavioral Interventions (in addition to those listed in Levels 1 -3)

 Parent-Administrator-Teacher-Student behavior contract